8 Things You Should Know About Us

 4. Why Be In Recovery When You Can Be Recovered?

 The men and women who have passed through these doors and emerged on the other side of addiction will tell you they are recovered.
 Not recovering.
 Recovered.
 And from where we stand, there’s a fundamental difference.
 Recovering, to us, means spending a lifetime walking on eggshells, waiting for the next shoe to drop, avoiding people, places, and situations that might crack the thin veneer of a sobrietal existence and send one reeling into relapse.
 For those who do the grueling work that real and good treatment demands, put nose to grindstone and fulfill the requirements of the 12 Steps, bare their soul under clinical examination, and build for themselves a new design for daily living, the compulsion to use is removed.
 These people are recovered.
-Make no mistake, we are not “cured”.
-We are addicts and alcoholics for life.
-We get a daily reprieve based on our continued hard work and no longer suffer from the symptoms or obsession and emotional malady of addiction.
+Make no mistake, they are not “cured”.
+They are addicts and alcoholics for life.
+They get a daily reprieve based on their continued hard work and no longer suffer from the symptoms or obsession and emotional malady of addiction.

 5. Recovery is Talent-Driven